Whitepaper: Structural Inclusion

 References

 Appadurai, A. (1996).
-Modernity at Large: Cultural Dimensions of Globalization.
+Modernity at Large: Cultural Dimensions of Globalisation.
 University of Minnesota Press.

 Bourdieu, P. (1984).
 Distinction: A Social Critique of the Judgement of Taste.
 Harvard University Press.